malharinamdar/AgroFarm/README.md

 I expect to further enhance the website with ReactJS.

-No thought is yet given to the deployment part.
+No thought is yet given to the deployment part, we will use hekoru likely for the deployment of the website.
 Will update on the progress.

 # Acknowledgement